MohammadAminDHM/Chest-Cancer-Detection-With-Chest-CT-Scan/README.md

 To train the model, run the `Train.py` script.
 I used the ResNet50 architecture for the model. 🏋️‍♂️🤖

+## ToDo 📝

+Here are some ideas for future development:

+- Improve model accuracy by training on larger datasets or using more advanced architectures.
+- Develop a user-friendly interface for the system to make it more accessible to healthcare professionals.
+- Add Notebook vesion

 ## Contributing 🤝

 I welcome contributions to this project!
 If you would like to contribute, please follow these steps: